- Home

 The R.M. of Corman Park wishes to remind the residents of Corman Park about the importance of fire prevention.

 Property owners are responsible for paying the cost of fire suppression on their property.
 This is the additional cost of the fire trucks and materials used to fight the fire.
-As per Fire Services Bylaw No. 05/21, property owners are responsible for paying the cost of fighting fires on their property to a maximum of $30,000.
-Grass and brush fires generate substantial fire fighting costs (invoices of $20,000+ have occurred in the past) and are usually caused by carelessness.
+As per Fire Services Bylaw No. 05/21, in the event of a fire, landowners are responsible for the cost of Fire Protection Services up to a maximum of $30,000.00 per property per incident, with the R.M responsible for any costs in excess of $30,000.00.
+This $30,000.00 cap is applicable only to agricultural and residential landowners who are compliant with the R.M.’s Fire Services Bylaw, No. 05/21, such as properly observing and following fire bans, and does not apply to properties with commercial or industrial zoning or assessment.

 Note: Check with your insurance agent to determine if your fire insurance policy covers the cost of fighting fires.
 An endorsement can be obtained for a nominal premium which reimburses you for the cost incurred in fighting a fire.